skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 }
 ```

-//Note:// The implementations of `Accept()` seem to be identical for all child classes of `DocumentPart`.
+*Note:* The implementations of `Accept()` seem to be identical for all child classes of `DocumentPart`.
 However, we can't move the code into the base class because `IVisitor` doesn't have an method `Visit(DocumentPart)` but only for the concrete implementations.
 (We could solve this through reflection, though, but would lose compile-time checking.)

 === Putting It All Together ===
 Now, to convert a document to HTML we can use this code: